 A small number of Fencing Scholarships are awarded to candidates entering Truro School at 11+, 13+ and 16+.
 Scholarships awarded at 11+ and 13+ will usually be worth 5 – 10% of the fees and will be reviewed at 13+ and 16+.
 At the discretion of the Headmaster, a select number of high value 16+ scholarships may be awarded to students of exceptional talent.
 Any help thereafter is given in the form of a means-tested bursary.

-In return, all fencing scholars will be supported through a top-class programme of international quality coaching and training, access to specialised fencing facilities and a professional strength and conditioning programme.
-In addition fencing scholars will be supported by information, lectures and advice on sports nutrition, and lifestyle management, and additional academic monitoring and tracking.
+The School is looking for candidates with the ability, potential and willingness to contribute significantly to the ongoing success of fencing at Truro School.
+In return, scholars will be supported through a top-class programme of international quality coaching and training, access to specialised fencing facilities and a professional strength and conditioning programme.
+In addition, scholars will be supported by information, lectures and advice on sports nutrition, and lifestyle management, and additional academic monitoring and tracking.
 Scholars’ performance will be reviewed regularly with the Teacher in Charge of Fencing and the Head Coach of Truro Fencing Club.

 All Fencing Scholars are expected to:

-- Join Truro Fencing Club and meet competition and training commitments set by Truro Fencing Club and Truro School
+• Join Truro Fencing Club and meet competition and training commitments set by Truro

 Retention of the award will be dependent on consistently excellent performance levels, and exemplary conduct during training and competition.